Lo9ic/simple-paste/README.md

   npx serve simple-paste -l 8080

 ## Notes
-- Privacy: The text sits after the # in the URL, which is never sent to the server, even when the page loads.
+- Storage is local to the browser/device.
+It won’t sync across devices or when using private mode.
-- Limits: Very large texts make very long links.
-Many browsers can handle large URLs, but some apps may truncate them.
+- Clearing site data or switching browsers/devices will remove the saved text.
-- No auth, no storage: exactly as requested.
+- Buttons: Reload, Save, Copy.